molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-04-01-saasquickstart.md

 ## Prerequisites

-The following QuickStart guide requires the following:
+The following Quick Start Guide requires the following:

 1. You have signed up with Molecula and have a user account and your credentials
-2. You have a linux environment capable of running cURL commands
+2. You have a linux environment capable of communicating with the public internet and running cURL commands

 ## Getting Started

 The guide will take you from nothing in the product to having a small deployment with data to query.
 Its purpose is to get you up and running quickly, while simultaneously teaching you how to use the product.
 While this tutorial will populate most information for you, there will be inputs required from you in the code snippets (indicated by <> symbols)

-**⚠ WARNING:** This process creates resources that can create additional costs for you as a customer.

 ### Getting A Token

 Molecula uses Oauth2.0 for all authorization, so every API call must be accompanied with a valid token.
-You can get tokens by passing your credentials to https://id.molecula.cloud.
+You can get tokens by passing your credentials to [https://id.molecula.cloud](https://id.molecula.cloud).

 Inputs:
 1. USERNAME - your email